Kaleb47/Kaleb47/Readme.md

 ![Kaleb's GitHub stats](https://github-readme-stats.vercel.app/api?username=Kaleb47&show_icons=true&theme=synthwave)

 Once a Finance student at Rutgers, now a full-time blockchain developer.
 About 1 year later, I never looked back.
 I specialize in backend development; writing, testing and deploying smart contracts.
-When developing on an evm based chain, I use solidity, Hardat, ethersjs, chai and mocha to test and deploy the smart contracts.
+When developing on an evm based chain, I use Solidity, Hardat, ethersjs, chai and mocha to test and deploy the smart contracts.
 Recently, I've been developing on Solana with Rust and Anchor; I've also experimented with WASM in order to interact with the Javascript virtual machine with Rust.
 Lastly.
 I've also project managed both the frontend and backend teams at the [Zap Protocol](https://github.com/zapproject).

 ## Networks ⛓
 - Ethereum